Songs in the Key of Life: Critical reception

 At the time of the album's release, reporters and music critics, and everyone who had worked on it, traveled to Long View Farm, a recording studio in Massachusetts, for a press preview.
 Everybody received autographed copies of the album and Wonder gave interviews.
 Critical reception was immediately positive.
 The album was viewed as a guided tour through a wide range of musical styles and the life and feelings of the artist.
 It included recollections of childhood, of first love and lost love.
 It contained songs about faith and love among all peoples and songs about social justice for the poor and downtrodden.
 In The Village Voices annual Pazz & Jop critics poll, it was voted as the best album of the year.

 From 1973, Wonder's presence at the Grammy Awards ceremonies was consistent – he attended most of the ceremonies and also often performed on stage – but in 1976 he did not attend and was not nominated for any awards, as he had not released any new material during the previous year.
 When Paul Simon accepted the award for Album of the Year at the 18th Grammy Awards (for Still Crazy After All These Years), he jokingly thanked Stevie for not releasing an album that year, as Wonder had won the award at the two preceding ceremonies (for Innervisions and Fulfillingness' First Finale).
 When, a year later, Wonder was again nominated in the category for Songs in the Key of Life (which also received six other nominations), the album was seen as the favorite by many critics to take the award.
 The other nominees were Breezin' by George Benson, Chicago X by Chicago, Silk Degrees by Boz Scaggs, and the other favorite, Peter Frampton’s Frampton Comes Alive!, which was also a huge critical and commercial success.

 Wonder was again absent from the 19th Grammy Awards ceremony, as he was visiting Africa.
 In February 1977, he traveled to Nigeria for two weeks, primarily to explore his musical heritage, as he put it.
 A satellite hook-up was arranged so he could accept his Grammys from across the sea, but when Bette Midler announced the results during the ceremony, the audience was only able to see Wonder at a phone smiling and giving thanks, as the video signal was poor and the audio inaudible.
-Andy Williams went on to make a public blunder when he asked the blind-since-birth Wonder, "Stevie, can you see us?"
+Andy Williams went on to make a public blunder when he asked the blind-since-six-weeks-old Wonder, "Stevie, can you see us?"
 In all, Wonder won in four out of the seven categories in which he was nominated at the Grammys that year: Album of the Year, Producer of the Year, Best Male Pop Vocal Performance, and Best Male R&B Vocal Performance (for "I Wish").